radumg/AEC-hackathon-Dynamo-Workshop/Part 1 - ZeroTouch/README.md

 ![image alt text](assets/image_2.png)

 For now we need `DynamoVisualProgramming.ZeroTouchLibrary` which depends on `DynamoVisualProgramming.DynamoServices` and will be downloaded automatically.
-Make sure they match your Dynamo version.
+Make sure they match your Dynamo version, in our case it's `2.0.1`.

 ![image alt text](assets/image_3.png)